worships/2021e-localhost-guide/README.md

 This guide is only how to patch the Roblox 2021E client to run on a local host.
 This guide is not for any other purpose, I do not recommend hosting this as a revival.
 This is a fixed version of jetrays guide, with modified web server, no sketchy DLLs, and way better formatting.
 All credit originally goes to him.

 FILTERING IS DISABLED, AND SIGNING IS DISABLED!
-THIS IS NOT SECURE! (as a side note, to aep, its ironic how after i unadded you, you got all mad and flustered. funny how you deleted ur msgs too)
+THIS IS NOT SECURE!

 ## Requirements
 - [x32dbg](https://x64dbg.com/#start)